 - Grains.
 Bread crumbs, croutons and cereal are especially common components.

 - Aromatics.
-Anything that adds a strong and pleasant scent, such as onions, dried fruit and herbs, is considered an aromatic.
+Anything that adds a strong and pleasant scent, such as onions, dried fruit and herbs, is considered one of these.

 - Meat.
 Some stuffing recipes incorporate oysters, "sweet meats," minced pork or just about any other kind of narrow, thin meat.